 Assuming a scenario of policy continuity and absent detailed information about the planned adjustments, Spain's public debt will continue to come down in the coming years but at a slower pace than is required to comply with the European fiscal rules (Exhibit 6).
 Besides its commitments to the European Union, the persistence of a sizeable fiscal deficit implies scant room to respond to swings in the economic and financial environment.
-To steer clear of those risks, the deficit needs to be cut further and trendline economic growth needs to be higher, a scenario that requires a recovery in investment and productivity.
+To steer clear of those risks, the deficit needs to be cut further and trendline economic growth needs to be

-11 The main risk to delivery of these forecasts continues to lie with geopolitical strains and global trade fragmentation.
+The main risk to delivery of these forecasts continues to lie with geopolitical strains and global trade fragmentation.